Transition Into Prosecution Program

 The Transition Into Prosecution Program consists of two components: a one-year mentoring period and the Fundamentals of Prosecution Course.

 During the first year following admission to the Bar, the new prosecutor is assigned an experienced prosecutor from his or her office who will guide them through a series of activities and experiences contained in the Model Mentoring Plan of Activities and Experiences For State and Local Prosecuting Attorneys.
 Each mentor must be an experienced prosecutor who has been a member of the Bar for at least 5 years and meets the highest professional and ethical standards.
 Prosecution mentors are nominated by the elected head of the office and appointed by the Supreme Court of Georgia.
 The elected head of the office has the option to adopt the Model Mentoring Plan as approved or may modify the plan to develop a specific plan of activities to be completed over the course of the twelve months of mentoring which is tailored to meet the specific needs of the office.
-If your office elects to develop a modified plan, it must be submitted through the Training Division of the Prosecuting Attorneys’ Council to the Program Administrator of the Transition Into Law Practice Program of the State Bar of Georgia for approval prior to the start of the mentoring year.
+If your office elects to develop a modified plan, it must be submitted to the Transition Into Law Practice Program Department of the State Bar of Georgia for approval prior to the start of the mentoring year.